By Kelly Benton on | No Comments

-Planning a styled shoot with other local businesses or vendors is a great way to express your creativity, network with other business owners, get some recognition for your own business, and practice your photography skills.
-But even the smallest of styled shoots need an organized leader to bring it all together.
-Here are some helpful steps to take your shoot from idea to execution.
+Planning a styled shoot with other local businesses or vendors is a great way to express your creativity, network with other business owners, get recognition for your own business, and practice your photography skills.
+But even the smallest styled shoots need an organized leader to plan and bring everything together.

-Having a good idea or theme is the foundation of a successful styled shoot.
-You want to choose something that’s unique (at least to the viewership you’re aiming for), something that will speak to your ideal client, and something that will excite and inspire any other vendors you plan to work with.
+A good idea or theme is the foundation of a successful styled shoot.
+You should choose something unique (at least to the viewership you are aiming for) that will speak to your ideal client and excite and inspire any other vendors you would like to work with.

 Every styled shoot should have an end goal in mind.
-Perhaps you’d like the photos to be featured in a magazine (local or national), or maybe a blog is a better fit.
-Maybe you’re doing the shoot for personal reasons (to flex your creativity or bulk up your portfolio).
-Or maybe you’ like to network with other businesses or reach a new clientele.
+You may want the photos featured in a magazine (local or national), or maybe a blog is a better fit.
+Perhaps you are doing the shoot for personal reasons (to flex your creativity or bulk up your portfolio).
+Or maybe you want to network with other businesses or reach a new clientele.